 Love comes in many ways, shapes, and forms.
-In traditional terms, a “couple” usually means a relationship between two people of the opposite sex.
+In the traditional and outdated sense, a “couple” usually means a relationship between two people of the opposite sex.
 But we have a come a long way from that limitation.
 Gender norms have changed, and new and different lifestyles have become more popular and accepted in the mainstream.

 Polyamory means “the practice of participating simultaneously in more than one serious romantic or sexual relationship with the knowledge and consent of all partners.”
-In general terms, polyamorous relationships could be a throuples or quadrouples, or even more!
+In general terms, polyamorous relationships could be throuples, quadrouples, or even more!

 There is hierarchical polyamory, where one partnership is the root of the group.
 There is also “non-hierarchical” polyamory, where all members of the poly group are on equal footing with similar terms.

-Sometimes, polyamory doesn’t just have a sexual connotation.
+Sometimes polyamory doesn’t just have a sexual connotation, either.
 In other words, the people in polyamorous relationships have actual love relationships with the people in them.
 The relationships are not just limited to sex.
 They almost always include feelings of romance, love, and commitment.

 Polyfidelity is a type of polyamory “in which multiple people are committed to one another and are not open to new partners.”
 In other words, the participants in the group all consent and agree not to extend the relationship to other people.
 This is much like a closed monogamous relationship, just with more people!